 When an individual passes, his or her estate is usually administered to beneficiaries.
 If the decedent dies with a will, he or she is said to have died “testate.”
 Within the will, the testator would have identified an executor.
 This executor holds the responsibility of carrying out the testator’s wishes as referenced in his or her will.
 At Friedman Schuman, we understand how difficult it can be to grieve the loss of a loved one, all the while trying to satisfy estate affairs.
 Our attorneys have the skills and experience necessary to guide our clients through the estate administration process.
 If you need experienced estate administration attorneys, contact Friedman Schuman today.

 Choosing an executor

 When an individual decides to plan out their estate, it is important to choose wisely when considering an executor.
-Sometimes, to avoid familial issues, the testator may decide to hire an attorney to act as their executor.
 Whoever the executor is, their responsibilities remain the same: to distribute any assets that pass through to the decedent’s estate.
 Executors may want to enlist the help of an estate administration attorney to help guide them through the process.

 Responsibilities and obligations of an executor

 A decedent’s estate must be properly administered in accordance with Pennsylvania law.
 This can be a daunting task, as probate laws are complex and can seem like a foreign language to an inexperienced executor.
 Enlisting the help of a knowledgeable probate lawyer can help ensure that all responsibilities and obligations are met and that one remains protected from any personal liability.
 Some responsibilities of an executor may include:

 - Close the estate

 The responsibilities of an executor can be quite intimidating.
 The executor may have to coordinate with other professionals, such as attorneys or accountants to help wrap up the estate.